ICRAR/libprofit/docs/convolution.rst

   that uses Fast Fourier transformations to perform convolution.
   Its complexity is lower than the :class:`BruteForceConvolver`, but its creation can be more expensive.
+* :class:`OpenCLConvolver` is a brute-force convolver
+  implemented in OpenCL.
+  It offers both single and double floating-point precision and its performance is usually better that that of the `BruteForceConvolver`.

 If a :class:`Model` needs to perform convolution and a :class:`Convolver` has been set